Women’s Esports Are Stronger Than Ever. Next Comes The Hard Part.

 Gozen’s win against its opponent, North America’s Shopify Rebellion, wasn’t necessarily surprising; Gozen had won two out of three series in Game Changers’ Europe, Middle East, and Africa (EMEA) region.
 It was also the culmination of years of hard work for mimi, Petra, and juliano — longtime CSGO professional players who signed to G2 Esports in 2021 after swapping to compete in Riot Games’ tactical shooter.
 What was surprising were the estimated 240,000 viewers who tuned in to see Gozen take home the $180,000 first-place prize.
 For Game Changers’ second year in action, the numbers were impressive for a women's esport event and capped an epic year for the scene.

-Women’s esports, with their low viewership, lack of investment and resources, and prize pools that are a fraction of Tier 1 events, have long taken a backseat in competitive gaming.
+Women’s esports have long taken a backseat in competitive gaming, from low viewership, lack of investment and resources, and smaller prize pools at a fraction of Tier 1 events.
 But the appetite for pro women in competitive gaming has never been stronger, much of it thanks to the explosion of enthusiasm for Game Changers and top esports organisations investing in all-women rosters.
-It’s that combination of game publishers and esports organisations coming together to develop a deeper pipeline of talent regardless of gender that has made the women’s esports scene the healthiest it’s ever been.
-But as the program gears up for its second championships in November, the question remains on where the scene goes from here — and when women and men will compete side by side at the highest levels of esports.
+It’s that combination of game publishers and esports orgs coming together to develop a deeper pipeline of talent regardless of gender that has made the women’s esports scene the healthiest it's ever been.
+But in the midst of 2023 Game Changers’ Series 3, and as the program gears up for its second championships in November, the question remains on where the scene goes from here — and when women and men will compete side by side at the highest levels of esports.

 AdvertisementADVERTISEMENT